Database Mocking and Seeding for Ephemeral Environments

 How can I reduce database initialization latency without sacrificing environment parity?

-Leverage pre-warmed container images and parallelize schema migration with seed execution.
+Leverage pre-warmed container images with schema already applied and parallelize seed execution.
 Cache immutable seed datasets in CI artifact storage for rapid volume mounting.